Operation Bribie: Final assault and withdrawal overnight, 17/18 February 1967

 Fighting their way forward, the M113s finally arrived by 18:15 and began loading the most badly wounded as darkness approached.
 The Viet Cong subsequently launched two successive counter-attacks, assaulting B Company from the east and south-east; however, both attacks were repulsed by the Australians, as they responded with small arms fire while Mackay called-in an airstrike.
 During the fighting one of the APCs was subsequently disabled by a recoilless rifle at close range, killing the driver and wounding the crew commander.
 A second round then struck the open cargo hatch, wounding several more men and re-wounding a number of the Australian casualties.
 A third round then landed nearby, as the M113s returned fire with their .30 and .50 calibre machine-guns.
 Under covering fire the Australians attempted to recover the damaged vehicle, yet it became stuck hard against a tree.
 With the Viet Cong threatening a further attack from the north-east, the Australian cavalry swept the area with a heavy volume of fire and were met by equally heavy return fire.
 By 18:50 the light was fading rapidly, while the bulk of 5 Platoon's more serious casualties had been evacuated by APC.
-However, with many of the Australian dead lying in close proximity to the Viet Cong positions, no attempt was made to recover them due to the likelihood of further casualties.
+However, with many of the Australian dead lying near the Viet Cong positions, no attempt was made to recover them due to the likelihood of further casualties.
 Meanwhile, the damaged APC was subsequently destroyed with white phosphorus grenades to prevent its weapons and equipment from being captured.

 Armament of an AC-47 Spooky gunship, similar to that used during Operation Bribie.

 Finally, by 19:00 B Company was able break contact and withdrew after a five-hour battle.
 Both sides then fell back as the Viet Cong also dispersed, evacuating most of their dead and wounded.
 Meanwhile, under covering fire from the APCs of 2 Troop, B Company boarded the remaining carriers, moving into a night harbour near the landing zone with the remainder of the battalion at 19:25, as the last of their casualties were extracted by helicopter.
 Mortars, artillery fire and airstrikes covered the Australian withdrawal, and then proceeded to pound the abandoned battlefield into the evening.
 That night the body of the dead APC driver was evacuated by helicopter, as American AC-47 Spooky gunships circled overhead, dropping flares to illuminate the battlefield and strafing likely Viet Cong positions, while F-4 Phantoms dropped napalm.
 The airstrikes then continued in preparation for a further assault by the Australians planned for the following day.
 Otherwise there was no further fighting that night, and both sides remained unmolested.
 Ultimately no attack was made against the Australian base at Nui Dat that night either, while no unusual activity was reported in the area.